-Each control point is marked in the terrain by an orange and white flag, and a manual or electronic recording device located at each control flag is used to prove the competitor visited each control.
+Each control point is marked in the terrain by an orange and white flag, and a manual or electronic recording device located at each control flag is used by each competitor to prove their visit to each control point.

-Competitors normally participate alone, and the competitive challenge involves a race against the clock, with the fastest competitor around the course winning the event.
-Variations on this “traditional” or “classic” orienteering format include “score” (gaining points for each control visited in a fixed period of time in any order), and “relay” events, in which teams (of usually three) race one after the other over closely-parallel courses to gain a cumulative time.
+Competitors normally participate alone, or sometimes as a small group, and the competitive challenge involves a race against the clock, with the fastest competitor around each course winning the competition.
+Simple events offer a few courses, while championship events are usually organised into separate age classes, for men and women.
+Variations on the “traditional” or “classic” orienteering format include “score” (gaining points for each control visited in a fixed period of time in any order), and “relay” events, in which teams (of usually three) race one after the other over closely-parallel courses to gain a cumulative time.

-Orienteering is quite often abbreviated, by those involved, simply as the letter “O”!
-The best-known orienteering discipline is undertaken on foot, and is known as Foot-O, and includes subsets covering orienteering in bush/forest areas, and Park/Street orienteering which is done in urban areas.
-Other variations on orienteering becoming increasingly popular include Mountain Bike Orienteering (MTB-O), Ski-O, Trail-O (which is not yet well known in Australia, but caters especially for disabled athletes), and two other closely-associated activities called Rogaining (see the Victorian Rogaining Association website for more info) and Amateur Radio Direction Finding (see the Victorian ARDF Group website for more info).
+Orienteering is quite often referred to, by those involved, simply as the letter “O”!
+The best-known orienteering discipline is undertaken on foot, and is known as FootO, and includes subsets covering orienteering in bush/forest areas, and Park/Street orienteering which is done in urban areas.
+Other variations on orienteering becoming increasingly popular include Mountain Bike Orienteering (MTBO), SkiO, TrailO (which is not yet well known in Australia, but caters especially for disabled athletes), and two other closely-associated activities called Rogaining (see the Victorian Rogaining Association website for more info) and Amateur Radio Direction Finding (see the Victorian ARDF Group website for more info).

 Just starting?
 Clubs provide newcomer instruction at every event, and most orienteers will eagerly offer advice and helpful hints.
 On the course in the bush, if you’re geographically embarrassed, you can ask someone to tell you where you are on the map, but it is considered poor form to ask where the next control is located, or to give away a control’s location unnecessarily.
 Newcomers and younger children often prefer to go around in groups.
 Coaching is offered at all levels – just ask someone at the Eureka tent at most events!

 Equipment?
 Orienteering requires little by way of expensive equipment.
-To start with, comfortable clothes and shoes with some grip are a good idea.
+To start with, comfortable clothes, and shoes with good grip for rocks and steep slopes, are a good idea.
 Long pants or some lower leg protection (gaiters) are recommended.
 Compasses can be hired at events for a small charge, borrowed from a friendly orienteer, or purchased at major events or from camping stores from $20 to $120+.
 Some events use an electronic timing system – in Australia this is usually the German SPORTident system – equipment for this, called an e-Card, can be hired as part of event entry, but can also be purchased for around $60 once regular participation is established.
-The map for each event is provided by the organisers at the event, and is paid for as part of the entry fee.
+Alternately, competitors carry a cardboard “control card”, marked with numbered squares, and a small pin punch is used manually at each checkpoint to mark a pattern in the corresponding box to prove the right controls were visited in the right order.
+The map (and punch card if required) are provided by the organisers at the event as part of the entry fee.

 Getting there?
 You normally have to travel by car to events, but orienteers regard this as a Sunday drive with a goal.
 Most events are within 75 minutes drive of suburban Melbourne.
 Occasionally, more distant events are held, such as around Bendigo, Beechworth and Albury/Wodonga – these usually involve more than one event held across a weekend, to get the most out of the longer travel distances.

 Is this an international sport?
 Yes.
-There are World Championships held in all four disciplines of orienteering [foot-o, mtb-o, ski-o and trail-o (for the disabled)], either annually or biannually.
+There are World Orienteering Championships (WOC) held in all four disciplines of orienteering [footo, mtbo, skio and trailo (for the disabled)], either annually or biannually.
 Orienteering is also a member sport at the World Masters Games.
 Maps are drawn to an international standard that is language independent, and control descriptions are given in international symbols that are the same around the world.
 For the youngest age groups and easy courses, the control descriptions are also provided in plain English.

 Are there separate events for males and females?
 No. At every event, several courses are set, and competitors nominally enter the course best matched to their age class, gender and ability.
 However, competitors are free to choose to run any course they wish providing they have sufficient experience.
 Results are sorted into age and gender so you can compare your performance with your peers.
 Unlike many sports where competition at a particular level requires passing through an extensive qualification process and previous proven performance, orienteering is unique in that any competitor is welcome, within the limits of experience, fitness and fairness, to compete against any other competitor, at any level of proficiency, at most events.
 It is only at the elite levels of competition that preselection and qualification become mandatory.